Joseph Soul

 Joseph Soul (1815–1881) was a nineteenth-century British reformer who worked for 36 years to assist the plight of orphaned children in London and in support of the abolition of slavery.
-He worked at the Orphan Working School in Hampstead and founded another orphanage at Hollway which together eventually became the Royal Alexandra and Albert School.
+He worked at the Orphan Working School in Hampstead and founded another orphanage at Holloway which together eventually became the Royal Alexandra and Albert School.

 Biography

-Soul was born on 14 November 1815 and baptised in St. Leonard's church in Shoreditch in February the following year.
+Soul was born on 14 November 1815 and baptised in St Leonard's church in Shoreditch in February the following year.
 His parents were Eli and Elizabeth Soul.